How to Manage PTO for Remote Workers

 Even more importantly, employees can lose trust.
 Your team expects accurate PTO tracking.
 Morale plummets if there are problems.
 Furthermore, if employees aren’t happy, it affects their work.
 It could affect the way they treat your clients.

 PTO tracker software automates the process.
 Automation ensures that you are calculating leave accurately.
 Cloud-based management tools are easy to use.
 They are cheaper than ever.
 There are systems designed for businesses of every size and shape.

-Given that the vast majority of US workers have smartphones, you can reasonably required PTO requests to be made through a mobile app.
+Given that the vast majority of U.S. workers have smartphones, you can reasonably require PTO requests to be made through a mobile app.
 The PTO request process will be dramatically easier if your employees can review their time off balance, submit a request and get a confirmation through the app.
 Managers will appreciate how much more streamlined the process is and how they can see how time off requests affect the work schedule.

-- It ensures equitable PTO for all employees
+- Ensures equitable PTO for all employees

 PTO tracking syncs with a time and attendance system.
 A timekeeping system creates accountability.
 All employees—salaried or hourly—should track their hours.
 This is not because you don’t trust them.
 You can’t have a remote work policy in the first place if you don’t trust them.